CS42org/ML-Models-Comparison---Speed-Accuracy/README.md

 # 🧠 ML Model Benchmark — Olivetti Faces (sklearn)
+#Note: CNN Model require modifications - accuracy should be much higher

 ## 📋 Overview
 This project tests and compares multiple **machine learning** and **deep learning models** on the **Olivetti Faces dataset** from `sklearn.datasets.fetch_olivetti_faces`.